Tejarsha-Arigila/Sequence-Alignment/README.md

     - For Global Alignment: `python GlobalAlignment.py seq1.fa seq2.fa`
     - For Local Alignment: `python LocalAlignment.py seq1.fa seq2.fa`

 Please ensure that you have Python installed in your environment before executing these scripts.
-You can find the latest Python version [here](https://www.python.org/downloads/).

 Enjoy exploring the wonders of sequence alignment!